kaseychuang/familyWebsite/walkthroughs/github-setup.md

 Currently, your cloned repo is still pointing to the starter-website repo.
 Therefore, you will need to unlink your cloned copy and relink it onto a new repository.
-First, cd into the home directory of the repo you cloned and call the command below:
+First, cd into the repo (or folder) you just cloned and call the command below:

 ```bash
 git remote remove origin
 ```

 Next, you will need to create a new repository on the GitHub website.
-To do so, go to [GitHub](https://github.com/), click on `+` -> `new repository` in the top right corner.
+To do so, go to [GitHub](https://github.com/) and click on `+` -> `new repository` in the top right corner.
 Here, you can create your mentorship family's repo.
 Please name the repository your family name and set the repo to public.